 The strategic direction for the society's operations remains unchanged and the aim is to reduce the already low costs still further.
 The society has started a deeper cooperation with the National Government Employee Pension Board (SPV) relating to a co-ordinated pension statement, co-ordinated websites and a joint customer service unit.
-The purpose of this co-operation is to provide members with better information and increased understanding of the PA 03 government employees' occupational pension agreement and its content.
+The purpose of this co-operation is to provide members with better information and increased understanding of the government employees' occupational pension.